All Episodes

 But that never happened, by the way.

-I we've reviewed this before.
+We've reviewed this before.

-The 100,000 Cops program was a PR program.
+The 100,000 cops program was a PR program.

 There were some new cops.